 Patient Navigation Program

 Patient navigators are for families who have limited English proficiency.
-You may qualify if at least two of these are true for you:
+Your family may qualify if at least two of these are true:

-- Your child has complex medical needs and gets care through more than one program or clinic at Seattle Children’s.
+- Your child has complex medical needs and gets care from one or more clinics at Seattle Children’s.

-- Your culture or religion is different from the healthcare culture in a way that affects your child’s care.
+- Your culture or religion is impacting your child’s care.

 - Your family has missed appointments at Seattle Children’s.